 The massive neolithic henge at Lisnalurg is one of the largest monuments in County Sligo.
-It is 1 km north of the Garavogue river and 5 from the Abbeyquarter boulder circle in Sligo Town.
-The henge is a huge circular enclosure and is around 5,000 years old.
-The ring sits on the top of the ridge overlooking the Cuil Irra peninsula and Knocknarea just to the south, and is located on an ancient route or trackway leading up to Creevykeel and the mouth of the Erne river to the north, beyond Benbulben.
+It is one kilometer north of the Garavogue river and five kilometers from the Abbeyquarter boulder circle in Sligo Town.
+The henge is a huge circular enclosure and is thought to be about 5,000 years old.
+The ring sits on the top of the ridge overlooking the Cuil Iorra peninsula and Knocknarea just to the south, and is located on an ancient route or trackway leading up to Creevykeel and the mouth of the Erne river to the north, beyond Benbulben.

 The location of this monument, which is near the Carrowmore megalithic cemetery (6km south-west of the site), its large scale and absence of an external ditch around the bank are of particular interest.
 This site displays features which are unparalleled in the Henge Monument class, also known as ceremonial embanked enclosures.
 These typically consist of a massive earthen bank scooped from a dished interior giving an effect of an amphitheatre and date from 2500- 1800 BC.